ApryseSDK/pdftron-react-native/API.md

 ```

 #### bottomToolbar
-array of strings, optional, iOS only
+array of strings, optional, only the outline list, thumbnail list, share, view mode, search, and reflow buttons are supported on Android

 Defines a custom bottom toolbar.
 If passed in, the default bottom toolbar will not be used.
 Strings should be [Config.Buttons](./src/Config/Config.js) constants.